andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-Next I extracted the files to my Desktop.
+I then went to Programs in the Control Panel to turn Windows features on/off.
 </p>
 <br />